shivrm/twine/README.md

  - `bool`: for storing values such as `true`, `false` and `null`
  - `int`: for storing integers
  - `float`: for storing floating-point values
- - `char`: for storing a single UTF-8 character
+ - `str`: for storing a string of UTF-8 characters
  - `array`: for storing a sequence of data structures.
  - ⚠️ a `map` type may be implemented in future to store key-value pairs